Teichlab/Pan_fetal_immune/metadata/data_sharing_template.md

 See [this notebook]() for example exploration and analysis of spatial gene expression data and stored outputs from spatial cell type mapping.

 ## Contact information
+This data has been generated and processed as a collaboration between the [Teichmann Lab](http://www.teichlab.org/) and [Haniffa Lab](https://haniffalab.com/), based at the [Wellcome Sanger Insitute](https://www.sanger.ac.uk/) and [Newcastle University](https://www.ncl.ac.uk/)

 We welcome feedback and suggestions on how to improve this data portal to further facilitate re-use of our dataset.
 Please send any queries to Emma Dann `ed6<at>sanger.ac.uk` or Chenqu Suo `cs43<at>sanger.ac.uk`.